Originally published 6/29/21, Updated on 5/12/23

 Open enrollment announcement email template

 Yes, it will sound better coming from you—but sometimes, you just need to copy-paste.
 Here’s an open enrollment announcement email template to use if you’re short on time:

 Subject Line: It’s time for open enrollment!

 Today marks the start of our benefits open enrollment period.
 As a reminder, this is the one time of year when you can make changes to your health insurance plans.
-If you’ve had any health or financial changes due to COVID-19, this is also a good time to review your current benefits and make sure they’re still the best option for you.
+If you’ve had or plan to have any health or financial changes, this is also a good time to review your current benefits and make sure they’re still the best option for you.

 The deadline to enroll in benefits is <DATE>.
 Those who do not enroll by this date will not receive benefits for the coming calendar year.